 Given that online sales are gaining ground, you’d be advised to provide this option on your digital channels.
 But most importantly, it’s best you do it well: in order to compete with Amazon, the leader in online searches and sales for toys, your brand's greatest asset will be to generate product content that stands out for both the consumer and Google.

-Here we’ll set out for you, the elements of the perfect product sheet for toys ecommerce.
+Here, we’ll tell you the elements of the perfect product sheet for toy ecommerce.

 A clear category structure is the most important element in a toys website, but it’s also useful to feature items or categories on the homepage to keep up with the times: a trend or toy that has become fashionable, products from a newly released film or children's series, or items linked to seasons such as ‘back to school’.